santihoyos15/santihoyos15/README.md

     - NodeJS
     - Git.

- I’m open to learning in general and always try to deliver the best product I cans.
+ I’m open to learning in general and always try to deliver the best product I can.

 Looking for exciting projects that improve our world. 🚀
 - 👀 I’m interested in startups.